-We have an answer after dozens of ignored questions to Greenwich borough politicians on the use of CCTV for problems on the roads.
-It turns out Greenwich Council has still not adopted the use of CCTV against traffic violations such as parents parking badly outside schools.
+We finally have an answer after many ignored questions to Greenwich borough politicians on the use of CCTV use on issues on the roads.
+It turns out Greenwich Council has not adopted the use of CCTV against traffic violations such as parents parking badly outside schools despite talk of doing so for years.

 A couple of years ago it was said the use of CCTV was being looked into.
 Most London authorities use it and have for a long time.
 Approval is needed from outside body London Councils but it’s normally a very easy thing to gain.